ualberta-rcg/python-cluster/_episodes/virtual-environments.md

 ```
 {: .language-bash}

+If you neglect to include `--no-index` when installing with `pip` you can run into
+real problems where `pip` tries to access PyPI but can't due to lack of internet
+access.
+Your install command might hang forever without completing.

 Now start up the Python console and try `import pandas`.
 Did it work?

 To see all of the wheels that are in the Alliance wheelhouse, visit this page: